wp-plugins/network-summary/readme.txt

 Contributors: jokr
 Tags: description, multisite, overview
 Requires at least: 3.5.2
-Tested up to: 3.8.0
+Tested up to: 3.8.1
-Stable tag: 1.1.5
+Stable tag: 2.0.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugins enables sites of a network to display information and posts from other sites within the same network.
+This plugin enables sites of a network to display information and posts from other sites within the same network.

 == Description ==

 With this plugin each site of a network can decide whether its content can be displayed by other sites within the network.
-For this purpose the plugin offers different shortcodes as well as some widgets and menu elements in the future.
+The plugin offers three different shortcodes to display such content.
+To make the grouping of sites easier, each site can have one or multiple categories.

 In order to have consistent information about each site, it also adds a new field *Description* to each site which should provide a summary of the site's content.